asciamanna/asciamanna.github.io/_drafts/avoiding-automated-testing-pitfalls.md

 ## Push Tests Down

-There are some organizations that will resist minimizing these end-to-end tests because they managed to find an issue before it got to production.
+Some organizations will resist minimizing these end-to-end tests because they managed to find an issue before it got to production.
 They see these tests as beneficial since they have decreased the time it takes for manual testing.
 It's understandable to see why they wouldn't want to abandon these tests, however, the fact remains that they are slower and less reliable than tests lower in the test pyramid.
 My advice has always been to push tests down.
 If a bug was caught in an end-to-end test or integration test, write a microtest that exposes the bug and then fix it.
 I was very pleased to see similar advice in the _The DevOps Handbook_.

 > Not only are errors detected during integration testing difficult and time-consuming for developers to reproduce, even validating that it has been fixed is difficult (i.e., a developer creates a fix but then needs to wait four hours to learn whether the integration tests now pass).
 Therefore, whenever we find an error with an acceptance or integration test, we should create a unit test that could find the error faster, earlier, and cheaper.
 >_**&mdash;Gene Kim, Jez Humble, Partick DeBois & John Willis - The DevOps Handbook - Chapter 10**_